dgerabagi/data-curation-environment/prompt.md

             const entries = await vscode.workspace.fs.readDirectory(dirUri);

             for (const [name, type] of entries) {
-                // C179: Use includes to check for .git directory at any level. if (EXCLUSION_PATTERNS.some(p => name === p)) continue;
+                if (EXCLUSION_PATTERNS.some(p => name === p)) continue;

                 const childUri = vscode.Uri.joinPath(dirUri, name);